top of page

 Is it normal for teenagers to yell?

 Yes, it’s normal for teenagers to yell more than when they were little kids.
 The teen years are a whirlwind of emotion, and they don’t always know how to handle those emotions.
-When teenagers start a yelling and screaming outburst, they try to communicate an emotion.
+When teenagers start a teenager screaming outburst, they try to communicate an emotion.
 They’re just communicating poorly.

 Anger outbursts can be scary and challenging to handle at the moment.
 When your teens calm back down, their behavior needs to be addressed.